mcheang20/mcheang20.github.io/_portfolio/external_api.md

 ## Problems and Challenges

-Build an API analytics service that enables users to track activity on registered web applications.
+Designing and building an API from scratch poses some challenges.
+The biggest issue would be the management and communication of data between the server-side and the client-side.

 <div class="col2">
   <dl class="row col-md-4">
       <dt class="info-col">Receiving and Tracking Events</dt>
         <dd>
           Our service had to feature the registry of various applications.
-Registered applications then needed to be be able to manage receiving and tracking of events from the client-side.
+Registered applications needed to be be able to manage receiving and tracking of events from the client-side.
         </dd>
   </dl>
   <dl class="row col-md-4">